South Coast Repertory: The Mainstage with 507 seats

-Fourth Step Theatre
+1980s and 1990s

 During the 1980s, SCR's interest in new play development moved to the forefront.
 In 1985, the NEA awarded SCR a Challenge Grant, which helped finance the creation of the Collaboration Laboratory (Colab), which would support all play development in the future.

 The 1985-86 Season unveiled Colab's first two public programs: the NewSCRipts play reading series and the Hispanic Playwrights Project.
 Also that season, ground was broken on a distinctive addition to the building called The Artists Wing.

-Then, in 1988, SCR earned the highest recognition in regional theatre: a Regional Theatre Tony Award for its achievements.
+Two of Beth Henley's plays, The Debutante Ball (1985) and Abundance (1989), premiered at SCR.
+Anna Maria Simo's Passion premiered there in 1987.

 During the 1990s, SCR solidified its national reputation for play development.
 Writers were discovered, nurtured, and then championed.
 Margaret Edson, whose Wit premiere at SCR in 1995, won the 1999 Pulitzer Prize for Drama.
 Donald Margulies, whose Sight Unseen and Collected Stories originated at SCR before meeting with New York success, won the 2000 Pulitzer for Dinner With Friends.
-Other playwrights who had multiple premieres at SCR also became familiar names in theatres across America: Amy Freed, Craig Lucas, Howard Korder, Keith Reddin, Octavio Solis, and Richard Greenberg, who has had nine commissioned world premieres at SCR.
+Other playwrights who had multiple premieres at SCR also became familiar names in theatres across America: Amy Freed, Craig Lucas, Howard Korder, Keith Reddin, Octavio Solis, and Richard Greenberg, who has had 10 commissioned world premieres at SCR.

 In the summer of 1998, following its 35th anniversary season, SCR launched the Pacific Playwrights Festival, its most ambitious new play project to date.
 The Pacific Playwrights Festival incorporated the Hispanic Playwrights Project, two world premieres, and workshops or staged readings of seven more new plays.